 How do I pay for my new boiler?

 You are able to pay with whichever payment method suits you best.
 We accept cash, cheque, credit/debit card and bank transfer.
-We also are able to offer 0% finance on all Worcester products enabling you to spread the cost at no additional charge.
+We also are able to offer 0% on all products enabling you to spread the cost at no additional charge.

 How do I register my boiler warranty?